Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 ## FeedBack

 - Recommend you add labels for what a given LED represents when illuminated.
+    - Resolved
 - Recommend Labels for which pins on a SPI/RS232/Power lead go to which rail.
+    - Resolved
 - Add Resistance values on R1, R2, R5, R6
+    - Agreed to leave blank on purpose due to undecided value

 # Revision 2 Changes for All Boards
 - [x] Move `TLC_BLANK` to PWM capable pin (PB13 for timer 1, channel 1)